UC-OSPO-Network/templates/CONTRIBUTING-template.md

 [TODO: delete lines 3-12]

-This is a template document for UC projects that requires editing before it is ready to use, and you can find guides for using this template on [our website](https://ucospo.net/oss-resources/#template-guides).
+This is a template document for UC projects that requires editing before it is ready to use, and you can find guides for using these templates on [our website](https://ucospo.net/oss-resources/#template-guides).
 You can search for "TODO" to identify areas that require customization; e.g. line 3 above lets you know you should rename this file.
 Please feel free to [reach out to our Laura](mailto:lalangdon@ucdavis.edu), our Community Manager, if you have any questions!

-Some links are specific to your project.
 Search for the word `TODO` in this template for links that need to be customized.
 When you finish editing 🚧 the template, remove the `TODO` bits.

 ## Welcome!